 The conference focus and call to action this year is

 “United by Action: Catalyzing the Sustainable Development Goals in Textiles”

 Textile Exchange conferences offer participants, which last year totaled over 425 people representing 258 companies from 39 countries, the latest research, trends, innovations, and solutions to challenges faced by the apparel and textile industry.
-With such active participation, we hope to identify many action items to develop a roadmap to 2030 for the industry.
+Through active participation, the outcomes of this event will identify action items to develop a roadmap to 2030 for the industry.

 Share this Post

-The 2017 agenda is constantly being updated to reflect the latest trends and new solutions in the industry, so check back often for updates.
+The 2017 agenda is constantly being updated, so check back often for updates.

 - Basics of Textile Sustainability Workshop

 - Textile Exchange 15th Anniversary Celebration and Conference Kick-off

 - Member-only Breakfast w/Special Guest Speaker